jbesomi/texthero/website/docs/getting-started.md

 hero.scatterplot(df, col='pca', color='topic', title="PCA BBC Sport news")
 ```

-## Next sections
+##### Next section

 By now, you should have understood the main building blocks of texthero.

-In the next sections, we will review each module, see how we can tune the default settings and we will show other different areas where texthero can help us work with text data efficiently.
+In the next sections, we will review each module, see how we can tune the default settings and we will show other application where Texthero might come in handy.